rockhymas/iberia/README.md

 Vanilla natural regeneration is just too fast to be challenging.
 Disabling it entirely makes the game harder, but doesn't give you any way to recover from injuries until you can eat a golden apple or make potions of healing.
 "Sleep to heal" allows you to slowly recover from injuries by sleeping.
-Each time you sleep and wake naturally, you can heal up to one heart as long as you are not hungry at all.
+Each time you sleep and wake naturally, you can heal two hearts (one on Hard difficulty, three on Easy difficulty) as long as you are not hungry at all.

 [See it in action](http://imgur.com/a/i01Xy)